UW-GAC/primed-django/docs/collaborative_analysis.rst

 - :class:`~primed.collaborative_analysis.audit.VerifiedAccess` - The account meets all criteria for access and is in the workspace authorization domain.
 - :class:`~primed.collaborative_analysis.audit.VerifiedNoAccess` - The account **does not** meet all criteria for access and is **not** in the workspace authorization domain.
-- :class:`~primed.collaborative_analysis.audit.GrantAccess` - The account **does not** meet all criteria for access and is in the workspace authorization domain.
+- :class:`~primed.collaborative_analysis.audit.GrantAccess` - The account meets all criteria for access and is **not** in the workspace authorization domain.
-- :class:`~primed.collaborative_analysis.audit.RemoveAccess` - The account meet all criteria for access and is **not** in the workspace authorization domain.
+- :class:`~primed.collaborative_analysis.audit.RemoveAccess` - The account **does not** meet all criteria for access and is in the workspace authorization domain.

 Viewing audit results
 ~~~~~~~~~~~~~~~~~~~~~